Mirai (malware): Use in DDoS attacks

 Mirai was used, alongside BASHLITE, in the DDoS attack on 20 September 2016 on the Krebs on Security site which reached 620 Gbit/s.
 Ars Technica also reported a 1 Tbit/s attack on French web host OVH.

 On 21 October 2016, multiple major DDoS attacks in DNS services of DNS service provider Dyn occurred using Mirai malware installed on a large number of IoT devices, many of which were still using their default usernames and passwords.
 These attacks resulted in the inaccessibility of several high-profile websites, including GitHub, Twitter, Reddit, Netflix, Airbnb and many others.
 The attribution of the Dyn attack to the Mirai botnet was originally reported by Level 3 Communications.

 Mirai was later revealed to have been used during the DDoS attacks against Rutgers University from 2014 to 2016, which left faculty and students on campus unable to access the outside Internet for several days at a time.
-Additionally, a failure of the University's Central Authentication Service caused course registration and other services unavailable during critical times in the academic semester.
+Additionally, a failure of the university's Central Authentication Service caused course registration and other services to become unavailable during critical times in the academic semester.
 The university reportedly spent $300,000 in consultation and increased the cyber-security budget of the university by $1 million in response to these attacks.
 The university cited the attacks among its reasons for the increase in tuition and fees for the 2015–2016 school year.
 A person under the alias "exfocus" claimed responsibility for the attacks, stating in a Reddit AMA on the /r/Rutgers subreddit that the user was a student at the school and the DDoS attacks were motivated by frustrations with the university's bus system.
-The same user later claimed in an interview with a New Jersey-based blogger that they had lied about being affiliated with the university and that the attacks were being funded by an anonymous client.
+The same user later claimed in an interview with a New Jersey–based blogger that they had lied about being affiliated with the university and that the attacks were being funded by an anonymous client.
 Security researcher Brian Krebs later alleged the user was indeed a student at Rutgers University and that the latter interview was given in an attempt to distract investigators.

 Staff at Deep Learning Security observed the steady growth of Mirai botnets before and after the 21 October attack.

 Mirai has also been used in an attack on Liberia's Internet infrastructure in November 2016.
 According to computer security expert Kevin Beaumont, the attack appears to have originated from the actor which also attacked Dyn.

 Its DDoS attacks were also notable in Brazil, Taiwan, Costa Rica and India.